feinjr/SMASHtoolbox/readme.md

 ## Do I really need a MATLAB startup file

-Startup files aren't strictly required, but they turn out to be incredibly useful.
-You should really use them to tailor MATLAB to your needs.
+Startup files aren't strictly required, but they turn out to be incredibly useful for tailoring MATLAB to your needs.
 Here's a very basic startup file (which must be named "startup.m") that places the toolbox and its programs on the MATLAB path.

 ```matlab
 function startup()